Create Solid Lines and Fills with the Chain Stitch

 Another basic embroidery stitch to become familiar with is the chain stitch.
 It can create some nice solid lines with volume, lovely texture that resembles crochet stitches when used as a fill.

 As the name suggests, a chain stitch resembles a chain and is created using loops which are connected to each other.
 It's a strong bold stitch that can give certain parts of your embroidery work more attention, kind of like the thick lines you often see in old school tattoo art.

 How to Make The Chain Stitch

 - Come up then back down through the same hole (or very close to it).

 - Push your needle halfway up through your loop one stitch length away.

 - You can go ahead and pull your needle all the way through and allow the loop to fall into place as the thread tightens.

-Or, you can pull the thread tight from the back until the thread hugs your needle, then pull your needle through.
-This is my preferred way of doing it because it keeps me from accidentally pulling the thread too hard and making too small of a chain stitch.
+- Or… before you pull the needle all the way through, pull the thread tight from the back until the thread hugs your needle, then pull your needle through.
+This is an optional step.

 Chain Stitch Video Tutorial